 |147||8.08||2022-04-01 19:57:20 UTC||19||-0.47||8.55|

 aq2.5 in the data table refers to the amount of particulate matter measured in the air that has a diameter smaller than 2.5 micrometers (the unit of measurement is micrograms per cubic meter: μg/m3).
 These measurements are 2-minute averages.
 A scatter plot can gives us a sense of variation in the instrument.
 Within an hour, we expect the measurements to be roughly the same, so we can get a sense of the variability in the instrument.

 At 11 in the morning, we see the measurements clump around 7 μg/m3, and five hours later, they cluster around 10 μg/m3 or so.
 While the level of particulate matter changes over the course of a day, in any one hour interval most measurements are within about +/-1 μg/m3 of the median.
 To get a better sense of this variation, we can examine the differences of each individual measurement from the median for the hour.

 Text(0.5, 0, 'Deviation from Hourly Median')

-The histogram shows us that typical error for PM2.5 measurements from this instrument is about 1.
-Given the measurements range from 4 to 13, we find the instrument is relatively accurate compared to the typical measurements.
-Unfortunately, what we don’t know is whether the measurements are close to the true air quality at that time and place.
+The histogram shows us the typical error in measurements from this instrument are about 1 μg/m3.
+Given the hourly measurements range from 4 to 13 μg/m3, we find the instrument is reasonably accurate.
+Unfortunately, what we don’t know is whether the measurements are close to the true air quality.
 To detect bias in the instrument, we need to make comparisons against a more accurate instrument or take measurements in a protected environment where the air has a known quantity of PM2.5.
-A more comprehensive analysis of the PurpleAir sensor measurement error, including bias is addressed in Chapter 12.
-The remainder of this chapter is dedicated to more formal treatment of these concepts using probability.
-We begin by tackling random sampling schemes.
+A more comprehensive analysis of the PurpleAir sensor measurement error, including bias, is addressed in Chapter 12.